 Throughout its history, University of Phoenix has worked to provide underserved populations with access to higher education, and has been recognized for graduating more underrepresented students with master’s degrees in business, health care and education than any other university in the nation1.
 It also has a diverse student and faculty population, with 45 percent of students belonging to a minority group and 34 percent of faculty2.

 “I am honored to serve in the Association of Latino Professionals For America because they understand the strength that a diverse workforce can contribute to the economy,” said John Ramirez, Command Sergeant Major (ret.) and dean of Operations for University of Phoenix School of Advanced Studies.
 “Increasing opportunities for minority scholars has been an impetus to my career in academia, and I look forward to working with the Association of Latino Professionals For America to further promote developing future generations of Latino leaders in the workforce.”

-Despite being the second fastest-growing population in the country, Latinos are largely underrepresented in leadership roles.
+Despite being the second fastest-growing population in the country, Latinos are largely underrepresented in leadership roles3.
 The appointment of University of Phoenix academic leaders to an organization focused on connecting Latino talent with leaders from organizations that span multiple industries complements the University’s commitment to providing career-relevant education to students while meeting the needs of today’s employers.